Presidency of Woodrow Wilson: Segregation in the military

 While segregation had been present in the army prior to Wilson, its severity increased significantly under him.
 During Wilson's first term, the army and navy refused to commission new black officers.
 Black officers already serving experienced increased discrimination and were often forced out or discharged on dubious grounds.
-In 1917-1918 the War Department drafted hundreds of thousands of blacks into the army, and draftees were paid equally regardless of race.
+In 1917–1918 the War Department drafted hundreds of thousands of blacks into the army, and draftees were paid equally regardless of race.
 Commissioning of African-Americans officers resumed but units remained segregated and most all-black units were led by white officers.

 Unlike the Army, the U.S. Navy had never been formally segregated.
-Following Wilson's appointment of Josephus Daniels as Secretary of the Navy, a system of Jim Crow was swiftly implemented, Ships, training facilities, restrooms, and cafeterias all becoming segregated.
+Following Wilson's appointment of Josephus Daniels as Secretary of the Navy, a system of Jim Crow was swiftly implemented with ships, training facilities, restrooms, and cafeterias all becoming segregated.
 While Daniels significantly expanded opportunities for advancement and training available to white sailors, African-American sailors were relegated almost entirely to mess and custodial duties, often assigned to act as servants for white officers.

 Hundreds of thousands of blacks were drafted into the wartime Army, and given equal pay with whites.
 However, in accord with military policy from the Civil War through the Second World War, the army kept African-American soldiers in all-black units with white officers, and the great majority of black units were kept out of combat.
 When a delegation of blacks protested the discriminatory actions, Wilson told them "segregation is not a humiliation but a benefit, and ought to be so regarded by you gentlemen."
 In 1918, W. E. B. Du Bois—a leader of the NAACP who had campaigned for Wilson believing he was a "liberal southerner"—was offered an army commission in charge of dealing with race relations; DuBois accepted, but he failed his army physical and did not serve.
 By 1916, Du Bois opposed Wilson, charging that his first term had seen "the worst attempt at Jim Crow legislation and discrimination in civil service that [blacks] had experienced since the Civil War."